StevenTammen/bibledocs.org/content/about-the-site/how-you-can-help-this-ministry/index.md

 ### This ministry in particular

 While I make every reasonable effort on my own to increase the visibility of this ministry, I refuse to cross certain lines.
 I will not buy ads.
 I will not participate in shady marketing practices.
-I will not change the things I write about in order to cater to a broader audience (compare the prosperity gospel) -- the truth is the truth.
+I will not change the things I write about in order to cater to a broader audience (compare the prosperity gospel)---the truth is the truth.

 Further, consider the fact that I am but one person, swimming in waters with some churches that have hundreds, thousands, or even tens of thousands of followers, broad social media networks, and other things of this sort.
 In our modern environment, crowded and noisy, the little fish have the cards stacked against them more now than ever before.